EduardR02/Faster-ChatGPT/README.md

 - After a choice the conversation (for now) continues with newly chosen random models.
 - You can individually regenerate responses!

+## Thinking Mode
+- Inspired by o1 release, we let the model run in a while loop so it can "think" longer
+- We append an additional prompt to the system prompt, which tells the model that it either:
+    - Should exclusively do the thinking.
+You **must** make it clear to the model that it must append "\*\*continue\*\*" to its response if it wants to "think" more.
+    - Should use the thought process to generate the final response - the solution.
+- Regenerating works nicely with this, you can toggle thinking mode on and off, and also change the model if you don't like the output.

 ## Arena TODO
 - LMSYS does not use the standard elo algorithm because it is biased towards later results, even though LLMs are "supposed to be" static.
 Might implement that.
 The problem is that for the local use case you have very low sample size, so might not matter that much.
 - Maybe should add setting that fixes the models for a single arena session, but just shuffles left right (already does that anyway).